 “I provide a cleaner alternative to conventional landscape gas companies,” Arndt said.
 “I want to do what I can to heal the world.”

 In addition, Arndt said customers prefer electric-powered tools.

 “It’s three to four times quieter,” he said.
 “They don’t have fumes lingering outside their house.
 It’s a win-win all around.”

 The initial investment for electric-powered tools was a bit more, but Arndt said he’s saving more money in the long run and doesn’t have to worry about fluctuating gas prices.

 Arndt worked part-time in his business last year, but as 2021 began he looked to take it full-time.
-In January, he began mentoring with Steve Wolfson and Marvin Deitch of SCORE Bucks County, a local chapter of a national nonprofit organization focused on providing guidance to Bucks County and Montgomery County business owners and entrepreneurs throughout every stage of their business venture.
+In January, he began mentoring with Steve Wolfson and Marvin Deitch of SCORE Bucks County, a local chapter of a national nonprofit organization focused on guiding Bucks County and Montgomery County business owners and entrepreneurs throughout every stage of their business venture.

 Since founding his business Arndt has worked primarily for residential customers in Plymouth Meeting, Lafayette Hill, King of Prussia, and Fort Washington.
 However, he has set his sights on incorporating more commercial business and using Sustainable Land Solutions as a springboard for franchises.

 “I knew I needed to get real business advice from people who have done it,” Arndt said of his collaboration with his SCORE mentors.
 “If I have business questions, I just reach out.
 It’s very comforting … I’ve got people who’ve got my back.”